-The 6 best Mint alternatives to replace the budgeting app that shut down
+The 5 best Mint alternatives to replace the budgeting app that shut down - Engadget

 Additionally, Monarch just added the ability to track Apple Card, Apple Cash, and Savings accounts, thanks to new functionality brought with the iOS 17.4 update.
 It's not the only one either; currently, Copilot and YNAB have also added similar functionality that will be available to anyone with the latest versions of their respective apps on a device running iOS 17.4.
 Instead of manually uploading statements, the new functionality allows apps like Monarch's to automatically pull in transactions and balance history.
 That should make it easier to account for spending on Apple cards and accounts throughout the month.

 Monarch also recently launched investment transactions in beta.
 It also says bill tracking and an overhauled goals system are coming soon.
-Monarch hasn't provided a timeline for that last one, except to say that the improved goals feature is coming in early 2024.
+Monarch hasn't provided a timeline for that last one, except to say that the improved goals feature is coming soon.

 Monthly cost: Starts at $8 | Tracks spending: Yes | Investment tracking: Yes | Links to bank accounts: Yes | Mobile app: iOS